joaomdmoura/machinery/README.md

 end
 ```

-Create a field `state` (or a name of your choice to be defined later) for the
+Create a `state` field (or a custom name) for the module you want to apply a
-module you want to have a state machine, make sure you have declared it as part
+state machine to, and ensure it's declared as part of your defstruct.
-of you `defstruct`, or if it is a Phoenix model make sure you add it to the `schema`,
+If using a Phoenix model, add it to the schema as a `string` and include it in
-as a `string`,  and to the `changeset/2`:
+the `changeset/2` function:

 ```elixir
 defmodule YourProject.User do